fossabot/Rokon/README.md

 <h2>Get it on Windows</h2>

 Windows 10+ is supported.
 Old versions of Windows are not.
+If you're using Windows on ARM, Windows 11 is only supported.

 Packages for Windows are a WIP.
 I plan to target:

+With a portable version and a MSI installer.

 - Winget
 - Scoop